raimondilab/CellHit/README.md

 huggingface-cli download TheBloke/Mixtral-8x7B-Instruct-v0.1-GPTQ --revision gptq-4bit-32g-actorder_True --local-dir <your_home_folder>
 ```

+## Hardware requirements

+Our pipeline has primarily been developed and executed in High Performance Computing (HPC) environments.
+We have utilized the following types of nodes, which are significantly enhanced by GPU acceleration:

+- *Daneel* nodes on [HPC@SNS](https://hpccenter.sns.it), each equipped with 2 Intel Xeon CPUs, 36 cores (18 cores per socket), 1.5 TB of RAM (about 42 GB/core), 6TB local scratch space and 4 Tesla (V100) NVIDIA GPUs with 32 GB of RAM (each);
+- *Gaia* nodes on [HPC@SNS](https://hpccenter.sns.it), equipped with 2 AMD EPYC 7352, 48 cores (24 physical cores per socket), 512 GB of RAM (10.6 GB/core), 4 NVIDIA A100 and a local scratch area of ~890 GB;
+- *BullSequana X2135 “Da Vinci* nodes on [Leonardo Supercomputer @ CINECA](https://leonardo-supercomputer.cineca.eu), equipped with 1 x CPU Intel Xeon 8358 32 core, 2,6 GHz, 512 (8 x 64) GB RAM DDR4 3200 MHz and 4x Nvidia custom Ampere (A100) GPU 64GB HBM2.

+Despite the high-performance hardware requirements for development and training phases, the final trained models are designed to be deployable on standard desktops or laptops without the need for GPU acceleration.
+These models will be made available upon publication.

 ## Troubleshooting and Support

 If you encounter any issues while setting up or using this environment, please do not hesitate to reach out for help or clarification: